 Financial ratios are calculated by comparing one entry on a financial statement to another.
 For example, earnings and other items from the income statement may be compared to assets or capital on the balance sheet.
 Analyzing these ratios can reveal much about bank profitability and financial performance.
-Current financial ratios also can be compared to those of previous periods to determine whether or not performance is improving.
+Current financial ratio analysis-A technique for analyzing a financial statement that examines the relationships between certain values reported in the statement.